|

 Dear George,

-If there is mold on the outside of the wall then is it growing on the inside?
+If there is mold on the outside of the wall, then is it growing on the inside?
 The mold color is kind of black and green and of course has grown where there has been moisture.
-I was wondering if you had and idea what type of mold it was?
+I was wondering if you had any idea what type of mold it was?

-There are literally thousands of known types of mold.
+Concerning the mold species, there are literally thousands of known types of mold.
 It would be precipitous to say the mold is a certain type based simply on the color.
-Take a look here to start…:
+For example, according to–

 Similar Posts